PX4/PX4-user_guide/en/advanced_config/flight_termination.md

 When *Flight termination* is activated, PX4 simultaneously turns off all controllers and sets all PWM outputs to their failsafe values.

-Depending on what devices are connected the PWM failsafe outputs can be used to:
+Depending on what devices are connected, the PWM failsafe outputs can be used to:
 - Deploy a [parachute](../peripherals/parachute.md).
 - Extend retractable landing gear.
 - Move a PWM-connected gimbal to a safe orientation (or retract it) in order to protect the camera.